 Turkey lies in between two continents: 97% in Asia and 3% in Europe.
 It is an Islamic country with a unique culture and architecture.

-It was known to be a dangerous destination to travel before due to a high number of terror attacks.
+It was known to be a dangerous destination to travel to before due to many terror attacks.
 The situation is a lot calmer now.

 The best season to travel to Turkey is between November and March.
 It marks an offseason, and the traveling expenses will be relatively less.
 You can try skiing in Turkey during those seasons.

 However, if you want to experience more of Turkey, I suggest you travel between April to May or September to October.